Maryamcoco/cloud-native-cicd-observability/README.md

 ## 📂 Repository Structure
 ```
 cloud-native-cicd-observability
+│── media/                 # media which consists of the screenshots and Gif
 │── src/                   # Java application source code
 │── .gitignore             # files to ignore
 │── Dockerfile             # Container image definition